Knziee/fmk_app/README.md

 - ✅ Categories like **Anime**, **Games**, and **Celebrities**
 - ✅ See how much players agree with your... *interesting* choices on who to f, marry, or kill
 - ✅ Smooth animations
+- ✅ Multiplayer, almost functional — but you can only play one round lol

 ## 🚀 Coming Soon

 - 🎨 Juicier animations
 - 🛠 Custom categories (add your exes, I won't judge)
-- 👥 Multiplayer mode (ruin friendships in real-time)
+- 👥 Multiplayer improvements and refactoring — better code organization and gameplay dynamics
 - 🗃 Database upgrades (to store your sins properly)
 - 📱 Better responsiveness